Why a VUCA business environment can be a positive thingby

 Which VUCA world do you wish to live in?

-I have worked in International Sales & Product Management for over 20 years and have crafted a role to include/ add to my sales role, strategic HR, L&D and OD over the past 4 years.
+I have worked in International Sales & Product Management for over 20 years, I am an active chartered member of the CIPD and have crafted a role to be a mix of sales, strategic HR, L&D and OD over the past 5 years.